holochain/happ-build-tutorial/README.md

 - make sure `holochain` is running with a configuration that includes an admin interface websocket port
 - send a properly encoded [`InstallApp`](https://github.com/holochain/holochain/blob/66ca899d23842cadebc214d591475987f4af4f43/crates/holochain/src/conductor/api/api_external/admin_interface.rs#L240) command over the websocket
 - be sure to `ActivateApp` and `AttachAppInterface` as well.

+## Contribute
+Holochain is an open source project.
+We welcome all sorts of participation and are actively working on increasing surface area to accept it.
+Please see our [contributing guidelines](/CONTRIBUTING.md) for our general practices and protocols on participating in the community, as well as specific expectations around things like code formatting, testing practices, continuous integration, etc.

+* Connect with us on our [forum](https://forum.holochain.org)

 # License
 [![License: Apache-2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0)